 - Why is it called nickel?

-- What is nickel called?
+- What color is nickel?

 - What nickel has a flat side?